curityio/spa-using-token-handler/README.md

 - `Productive Developer Experience` with only simple security code needed in the SPA
 - `Deploy Anywhere`, such as to a Content Delivery Network

-## Simple Code in Apps

-This repository demonstrates the business focused components you should need to develop:

-- A Single Page App coded in React
-- A Web Host to provide static content
-- An API that validates JWT access tokens

 ## Run the End-to-end Flow

 The SPA can be quickly run in an end-to-end flow on a development computer by following these guides: